-The Group applies the HKFRSs simplified approach to measure expected credit losses which uses a lifetime expected loss allowance for all trade and bills receivables and receivables from customers.
+The Group applies the HKFRSs simplified approach to measure expected credit losses which uses a lifetime expected loss allowance for all trade and bills receivables.

-Trade and bills receivables and receivables from customers are written off when there is no reasonable expectation of recovery.
+Trade and bills receivables are written off when there is no reasonable expectation of recovery.
 Indicators that there is no reasonable expectation of recovery include, amongst others, the failure of a debtor to engage in a repayment plan with the Group.

-2.11 Financial assets (Continued)
+2.10 Financial assets (Continued)